at the Garden

-Description: The Garden's largest member of the swallow family.
-Look for them flying around over or perched on the large, aluminum bird houses on poles at various locations around the Garden.
+Description: The Garden's largest member of the swallow family is the purple martin.
+Look for them flying around or perched on the large, aluminum birdhouses on poles at various locations around the Garden.

 These purple martins, fascinating to watch, would not be here if it weren’t for the man-made apartments carefully tended by Garden staff, including Jim Steffen.

 Purple martins spend the winter in South America, and migrate to Illinois in early spring.
-The males come first, a few of them arriving as early as March, all wearing their bold purple plumages.
-The females, with lighter purple on top and sooty gray underneath, return when most of the males are already on territory.
+The males come first—a few of them arriving as early as March—all wearing their bold purple plumages.
+The females, with lighter purple on top and sooty gray underneath, return when most of the males are already here.
 Both adults bring feathers, grasses, string, and mud to form a wall from the entrance to the back of the nest box.
 They bring fresh green leaves to the nest daily.
 The female lays four to five white eggs, which she incubates for a little more than two weeks.
-Then comes a busy four weeks for the adults, who must constantly feed regurgitated insects to their offspring.
+Next are a busy four weeks for the adults, who must constantly feed regurgitated insects to their offspring.

 It’s exciting to watch when the young martins are ready to fledge.
 All adult martins in the community join to encourage the youngsters to peek their heads out of their homes, flap their wings, and take their first flights.